 Onglyza Kombiglyze Heart Failure Lawsuit

-Dr Shezad Malik Law Firm is investigating the link between new diabetes drugs Onglyza and Kombiglyze XR for causing severe heart failure and death.What is Onglyza?
+Dr. Shezad Malik Law Firm is investigating and accepting personal injury, product liability and wrongful death claims caused by the new diabetes drugs Onglyza and Kombiglyze XR.
+Filed lawsuits blame the drug manufacturers for causing severe heart failure and death.What is Onglyza?

 Type 2 diabetes patients have a significantly increased risk of severe heart disease side effects and the majority of diabetics die from these complications.